 - In 2016, the ABA wrote every state supreme court asking it to adopt ABA Model Rule 8.4(g).
-To date, fourteen states have either rejected it outright or abandoned initial efforts to adopt it.
+To date, thirteen states have either rejected it outright or abandoned initial efforts to adopt it.
 The Supreme Courts of Arizona, Idaho, Montana, New Hampshire, South Carolina, South Dakota, and Tennessee have formally rejected ABA Model Rule 8.4(g).
 The Montana Legislature passed a joint resolution against its adoption.
 The Attorneys General of South Carolina, Alaska, Texas, Louisiana, and Tennessee have advised against its adoption, questioning its constitutionality.
-The boards of governors for the state bars of Nevada and Alaska requested its remand for further consideration after a public comment period.
+The boards of governors for the state bar of Nevada requested its remand for further consideration after a public comment period.
 The Illinois State Bar Association Assembly refused to recommend it.
 Minnesota and North Dakota abandoned efforts to adopt it. - In the four years since its adoption by the ABA, only two states Vermont and New Mexico-have actually adopted ABA Model Rule 8.4(g).
-Two states Maine and Pennsylvania adopted highly modified versions, but a federal district court in Greenberg v.
-Haggerty held Pennsylvania's unconstitutional. - The ABA's original claim in 2016 that twenty-four states had rules similar to ABA Model Rule 8.4(g) was inaccurate and has since been abandoned by the ABA. - 7.
-ABA Model Rule 8.4(g) could make it professional misconduct for attorneys to engage in hiring practices to promote diversity by favoring persons because they are women or belong to racial, ethnic, or sexual minorities. - A highly regarded professional ethics expert has explained that "ABA Model Rule 8.4(g)'s flat prohibition covers any discrimination on the basis of race, sex, or any of the other listed attributes" and "extends to any lawyer conduct 'related to the practice of law,' including 'operating or managing a law firm or law practice."10
+Maine and Pennsylvania adopted highly modified versions, with a federal district court ruling the Pennsylvania rule unconstitutional.
+Greenberg v.
+Haggerty, 491 F. Supp.
+3d 12 (E.D.
+Pa.
+2020). - The ABA's original claim that twenty-four states had rules similar to ABA Model Rule 8.4(g) was quite inaccurate and has since been abandoned by the ABA.

+7. ABA Model Rule 8.4(g) could make it professional misconduct for attorneys to engage in hiring practices to promote diversity by favoring persons because they are women or belong to racial, ethnic, or sexual minorities.

+• A highly regarded professional ethics expert has explained that "ABA Model Rule 8.4(g)'s flat prohibition covers any discrimination on the basis of race, sex, or any of the other listed attributes" and "extends to any lawyer conduct 'related to the practice of law,' including 'operating or managing a law firm or law practice."
+10